-STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS (CONTINUED)
+TOWN OF SOUTHINGTON, CONNECTICUT STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS (CONTINUED) FOR THE YEAR ENDED JUNE 30, 2015 (In Thousands)

-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities:

-ounts reported for governmental activities in the statement of activities (Exhibit II) are different because: let change in fund balances - total governmental funds (Exhibit IV) \$ (4,655) overnmental funds report capital outlays as expenditures.
-In the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense Capital outlay 52,294 Depreciation expense (5,269) Donated assets 2,198 he statement of activities reports losses arising from the trade-in of existing capital assets to acquire new capital assets.
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities: Amounts reported for governmental activities in the statement of activities (Exhibit II) are different because: Net change in fund balances - total governmental funds (Exhibit IV) \$ 12.726 Governmental funds report capital outlays as expenditures.
+In the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense: 43,828 Capital outlay Depreciation expense (5,232)Donated assets 2.013 The statement of activities reports losses arising from the trade-in of existing capital assets to acquire new capital assets.
 Conversely governmental funds do not report any gain or loss on a trade-in of capital assets.
-(11) evenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds, and revenues recognized in the funds are not reported in the statement of activities: School building grant receipts (123) Long term receivable receipts (486) Property tax receivable - accrual basis change (66) Property tax interest and lien revenue - accrual basis change Sewer assessment receivable-accrual basis change 44 (171) Sewer assessment interest and lien revenue - accrual basis change (30) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+(39)Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds, and revenues recognized in the funds are not reported in the statement of activities: School building grant receipts (117)Long term receivable receipts (775)Property tax receivable - accrual basis change (215)Property tax interest and lien revenue - accrual basis change (108)Sewer assessment receivable-accrual basis change (143) Sewer assessment interest and lien revenue - accrual basis change 7 Change in deferred outflows related to contributions made subsequent to the measurement date (92) The issuance of long-term debt (e.g., bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts and similar items when debt is first issued, whereas these amounts are amortized and deferred in the statement of activities.
-The details of these differences in the treatment of long-term debt and related items are as follows: (22,705) Bond principal payments Note principal payments 4,950 568 Issuance of capital leases (720) Capital lease principal payments 469 Accrued interest (411) Amortization of deferred charge on refunding (111) Amortization of bond premiums Amortization of other 164 (298) ome expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
-Compensated absences (1,200) OPEB obligation (1,231) Heart and hypertension 604 Landfill post closure care and settlement 22 nternal service funds are used by management to charge costs to individual funds.
+The details of these differences in the treatment of long-term debt and related items are as follows: Issuance of general obligation bonds (26, 920)Issuance of refunding bonds (12, 285)Premiums on long term debt (2, 491)Bonds refunded (12,485) Payment to escrow agent 13,125 Bond principal payments 18,415 Note principal payments 568 Issuance of capital leases (12,730)Capital lease principal payments 253 Accrued interest (372)Amortization of deferred charge on refunding (110)Amortization of bond premiums 163 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+Compensated absences 129 Net pension liability 5.392 OPEB obligation (1,286)Heart and hypertension (605) Landfill post closure care and settlement 23 Changes related to deferred inflows related to projected investment returns (4, 224)Internal service funds are used by management to charge costs to individual funds.
 The net revenue of certain activities of internal services funds is reported with governmental activities.
-(281)
+619 Change in Net Position of Governmental Activities (Exhibit II) 17,032

-STATEMENT OF NET POSITION - PROPRIETARY FUNDS
+TOWN OF SOUTHINGTON, CONNECTICUT STATEMENT OF NET POSITION - PROPRIETARY FUNDS JUNE 30, 2015 (In Thousands)